Fleker/Gltn/_nightlies/docs/docs/01_Formats/02_Compiling.md

 * webpub

 #### Citations
-Below are a list of things that can be included in the citation.
-Note that as time goes on, the list will grow.
+Below are a list of `CitationFormat` objects.
 As of 20 Dec 2013:

 * def - Whenever a different citation appears that doesn't meet any other criteria, or you don't have the every citation included, this is used as the default.